motss/nodemod/README.md

 [![Code of Conduct][coc-badge]][coc-url]

 > Helper functions made specifically for The Really Project.
-All modules are shipped in ESM format and users are required to create their own CJS builds via Rollup or Webpack, or use [esm] for bundle-less module loader.
+All modules are shipped in [ES Modules] and users are required to create their own CJS builds if any, or use [esm] for bundle-less module loader.

 ## Table of contents <!-- omit in toc -->